poeml/mod_asn/trunk/docs/installation.rst

 reasons (as any network client).

-It will take at least a few minutes to download and process the data - about 30MB are downloaded, and the data is about 1GB uncompressed (beginning of 2009).
+It will take at least a few minutes to download and process the data - about 30MB are downloaded, and the data is about 1GB uncompressed (as of 2009).
 (In the postgresql database it will again be small.)

 The command shown above can be used to update the database with fresh